 Cryptography is a technique to encrypt the plain-text data which makes it difficult to understand and interpret.
 There are several cryptographic algorithms available present day as described below:

 Both sender and receiver have one secret key.
 This secret key is used to encrypt the data at sender’s end.
 After the data is encrypted, it is sent on the public domain to the receiver.
 Because the receiver knows and has the Secret Key, the encrypted data packets can easily be decrypted.

 Example of secret key encryption is Data Encryption Standard (DES).
 In Secret Key encryption, it is required to have a separate key for each host on the network making it difficult to manage.

 In this encryption system, every user has its own Secret Key and it is not in the shared domain.
 The secret key is never revealed on public domain.
 Along with secret key, every user has its own but public key.
 Public key is always made public and is used by Senders to encrypt the data.
 When the user receives the encrypted data, he can easily decrypt it by using its own Secret Key.

 Example of Message Digest is MD5 hashing.
-It is mostly used in authentication where user’s password is cross checked with the one saved at Server.
+It is mostly used in authentication where user password is cross checked with the one saved on the server.